hidenori-shinohara/hidenori-shinohara.github.io/_posts/misc/2023-11-02-mpt-ethereum.md

 - A branch node may not have `>= 15 NULL`'s.
   It's explicitly prohibited in the yellow paper.
   _no branch nodes may exist that contain only a single non-zero entry_.
+- The path in an extention node has to have at least two nibbles.
+  The yellow paper states: _A two-item structure whose first item corresponds to a series of nibbles of size greater than one that are shared by at least two distinct keys past the accumulation of the keys of nibbles and the keys of branches as traversed from the root._

 # How big is an MPT node?
 1. Each `v_i` and `v_t` in a branch node and also the `key` in an extension node is either `String(hash_32_bytes)` or `List` whose RLP-encoding is <= 32 bytes.